U.S. reaches deal with China's phone maker ZTE: Commerce Secretary

 He added that he did not think the arrangement would have any effect on tariff talks with China.

-“We think this settlement, which brought the company, a $17 billion company, to its knees, more or less put them out of business, now they’re accepting having this compliance team, whole new management team, whole new board, should serve as a very strong deterrent not only for them but for other potential bad actors ...
-I’m very, very happy with this arrangement,” Ross told CNBC.
+“We think this settlement, which brought the company, a $17 billion company, to its knees, more or less put them out of business ... should serve as a very strong deterrent not only for them but for other potential bad actors,” Ross told CNBC.

 The deal also includes a suspended 10-year ban on buying U.S. components that could be activated by any violations, people familiar with the arrangement told Reuters.